NoRed0x/sub_over/README.md

 ================

-this tool take a list of subdomain and get cname for every subdomain and take snapshot from webside that has cname
+this tool take a list of subdomain and get cname for every subdomain and take snapshot from webside that has cname and output file contain url that has cname,and folder contains screenshot

 <img src="/cname.PNG" alt="Getting-gz" width="1100" height="400">